Spyroslon/Dino-Run/README.md

 # Dino-Run

-Reinforcement Learning for Chrome's Dino Game using Playwright and Gymnasium.
+**Reinforcement Learning for Chrome's Dino Game using Playwright, Gymnasium, and Stable Baselines3.**

+---

 ## Requirements